seetohjinwei/StackC/README.md

 It is possible to define custom words, which is useful for repeated operations.
 It is also possible to define "constants" this way as well, however, at the moment, the interpreter does not optimise for this.

+Do note that recursion is not supported.
+Weird things may happen.

 `def <wordname> <word body> enddef`

 After the definition of the custom word, every other occurrence of a word is effectively replaced by the word body.